This is the post most real estate investors would never write.

 If a traditional listing makes more sense for your situation, we’ll tell you that.
 We might even refer you to an agent we trust.
 That’s not good business in the short term.
 But it’s the right thing to do, and it’s how we want to operate.

-The homeowners who are best served by a cash sale — the ones where the speed, certainty, and as-is terms genuinely solve a real problem — those are the deals we want to do.
+The homeowners who are best served by a cash sale are the ones where the speed, certainty, and as-is terms genuinely solve a real problem.
+Those are the deals we want to do.
 The ones where we’re just the path of least resistance for someone who didn’t know they had better options?
 We’d rather not.

-How much do cash buyers pay for houses?
-Less than retail market value — typically 60–80% of after-repair value, depending on the property and the market.
+Less than retail market value, typically 60 to 80 percent of after-repair value, depending on the property and the market.
 That’s the honest answer.

 Whether that number makes sense for your situation depends on the specifics.
 The only way to know is to have the conversation.